ClientEarth Privacy Notice

 • Name, email address, telephone number and postal address

-• To send targeted marketing through advertising on Facebook or other social media
+• To send targeted marketing through advertising on social media

 • To exclude you from on-line advertising campaigns so you don’t receive information you’ve already seen

-• Our legitimate interest in reaching people who are likely to be interested in our work more efficiently
+• Our legitimate interest in reaching new people who are likely to be interested in our work more efficiently.
+You can object to your data being used in this way at any time.

 Fundraising